Frequently Asked Questions

 Can I skip a shipment if I'm going to be out of town?

-Just make sure you do it before our production deadlines (it's very hard to un-roast coffee - so we can't cancel shipments once they're in production).
+As always, make sure you make any changes before our production deadlines (it's very hard to un-roast coffee - so we can't cancel shipments once they're in production).

 How does my coffee get selected?